 What is a Form I-797C?

-USCIS will send Form I-797C, Notice of Action, to a customer in order to communicate information related to notices of:
+USCIS will send Form I-797C, Notice of Action, to an applicant/petitioner in order to communicate information related to notices of:

 If you receive a Form I-797C in the mail, please pay close attention to what it says.
 Ignoring the instructions in a Notice of Action might delay your case.